Subscribe to updates

 Environment, Economic Growth and Transport Scrutiny Committee - Thursday, 18th December, 2025 10.00 am

-The Environment, Economic Growth and Transport Scrutiny Committee are scheduled to meet on Thursday 18 December 2025 to discuss household waste recycling centres, street works, and the committee's work programme for the year.
-The committee will also note responses from County Councillor Warren Goldsworthy, Cabinet Member for Highways and Transport, and County Councillor Joshua Roberts, Cabinet Member for Rural Affairs, Environment and Communities, regarding previous recommendations.
+The Environment, Economic Growth and Transport Scrutiny Committee of Lancashire County Council met on Thursday 18 December 2025 to discuss the operational status of household waste recycling centres, the framework for street works, and the committee's work programme for the upcoming year.
+The committee approved recommendations concerning all three of these key areas.

 Household Waste Recycling Centres

-• Visitor Numbers and Tonnages: The council's recycling centres receive over 3 million visitors and manage over 100,000 tonnes of waste per year.
-Visitor numbers have increased by 14.4% and waste received has increased by 21.9% in the last three years.
+- Visitor Numbers and Tonnages: The council's recycling centres receive over 3 million visitors annually and manage over 100,000 tonnes of waste.
+There has been a 14.4% increase in visitor numbers and a 21.9% increase in waste received over the last three years, attributed to population and housing changes.

 Street Works

-The committee is scheduled to discuss a report explaining how utility companies operate while working on the highway and the role of Lancashire County Council as the street and highway authority.
+The committee received a report explaining how utility companies operate when working on the highway and Lancashire County Council's role as the street authority.
+The report detailed the regulatory framework, permitting processes, traffic management requirements, and inspection procedures governing street works.

-• Traffic Management: Utility companies are legally responsible for managing traffic and pedestrian safety at their works, adhering to the national code of practice, Safety at Street Works and Road Works.
+than a grant of permission. - Traffic Management: Utility companies are legally responsible for ensuring the safety of their workforce and highway users through appropriate traffic management, adhering to the national code of practice, Safety at Street Works and Road Works.

-• Over Occupation of the Highway: Section 74 of the New Roads and Street Works Act allows the county council to impose a daily charge on utility companies for exceeding the agreed duration of works.
+- Over-Occupation of the Highway: Section 74 of the New Roads and Street Works Act allows the county council to charge utility companies for exceeding agreed work durations, with charges ranging from £10 to £100 per day.
+Lancashire County Council actively implements this, issuing over £170,000 in charges in the 2024/25 financial year.

-• Inspections: Utility companies are responsible for reinstating the highway after completing their works, following the Reinstatement of Openings in the Highway Code of Practice.
-The highway authority can inspect works to ensure compliance.
+- Inspections: Utility companies are responsible for reinstating the highway after works, following the Reinstatement of Openings in the Highway Code of Practice.
+The highway authority can conduct sample inspections, with costs recoverable from utility companies based on their performance.
+The report detailed failure rates for different inspection categories, with Category B (following reinstatement) showing the highest failure rate at 16.05% between April 2024 and March 2025.

 Environment, Economic Growth and Transport Scrutiny Committee Work Programme 2025/26